 ‘Taste the justice’ is the mantra and we certainly think that organic Gingerella* delivers on that promise.
 Produced by Karma Cola, Gingerella packs a punch for a clean, crisp taste with a kick.

 Available only in glass bottles or aluminium cans, Gingerella is Fairtrade, delivering a fair wage and working conditions for Sri Lankan farmers.
 Gingerella and sister brands Lemony Lemonade and Karma Cola are available online at Waitrose or Ethical Superstore*.

 Luscombe Soft Drinks

-With a range of 26 ethical soft drinks, juices and mixers, Luscombe offers great organic variety and even includes wild elderflowers.
-All beverages are packaged in glass bottles.
+With a range of 26 ethical soft drinks, juices, and mixers, Luscombe offers great organic variety.
+Their ingredients even include wild elderflowers.
+And don’t worry, all their beverages are packaged in glass bottles.

-For a widely available can of pop, Whole Earth offers a range of thirst-quenching options from orange and lemon to apple, elderflower and cranberry.
-All their ethical soft drinks are certified organic and are competitively priced.
+For a widely available can of pop, Whole Earth* offers a range of thirst-quenching options from orange and lemon to apple, elderflower, and cranberry.
+What’s more, all their ethical soft drinks are certified organic and are competitively priced.

 Of course, for an option that’s friendliest on your wallet, and the environment, we’d always recommend a reusable bottle filled with good old tap water for instant refreshment on the go.
 But for that January pick-me-up and alcohol-free substitute you can’t beat a bit of fizz with added kindness.